lsst/verify/doc/blob-dev.rst

 .. _validate-base-creating-blobs:

 ################################################
-Providing Datasets to Measurements through Blobs
+Providing datasets to measurements through blobs
 ################################################

-A common pattern is to reduce a raw dataset, and share that dataset between several measurements.
+A common pattern is to reduce a raw dataset and share that dataset between several measurements.
 `lsst.validate.base` expresses such datasets as **blobs.**
 In the context of the `lsst.validate.base` framework, a blob is an object that contains `Datum` objects.